bioinformatics-group/TooT-SC/readme.md

 ### db
 Contains the database to be used when performing BLAST.

+By default, if you unzip the contents of [this](https://tootsuite.encs.concordia.ca/databases/SwissOct18.tar.gz) into a `db` folder adjacent to the source folder, it should be in the default location (or specify it manually when you call it).

 ### src
 The scripts needed to use the tool.